Glasner's problem for Polish groups with metrizable universal minimal flow: Abstract

 \section{Abstract}

-A problem of Glasner, now known as Glasner's problem, asks whether every minimally almost periodic, monothetic, Polish groups is extremely amenable.
-The purpose of this short note is to observe that a positive answer is obtained under the additional assumption that the universal minimal flow is metrizable.
+A problem of Glasner, now known as Glasner's problem, asks whether there exists a minimally almost periodic, monothetic, Polish group that is not extremely amenable.
+The purpose of this short note is to observe that a negative answer is obtained under the additional assumption that the universal minimal flow is metrizable.